rvcuenca/BioRWorkshop2023/README.md

     1. Pipe Operator: `%>%`
     1. Boolean Operators: `&`, `|`, `!`, `all()`, `any()`

+1. Data Management
+    1. Types of Data
-1. Data Management: The Tidy Data Principles
+    1. The Tidy Data Principles

 1. Data Manipulation: The Tidyverse Ecosystem
     1. Reading Data